syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/Appearance-and-Styling.md

 {% endhighlight %}

 The following image is the output for AutoComplete, after configuring the height and width of the popup panel.

 ![](Appearance-and-Styling_images/Appearance-and-Styling_img4.png)

-_AutoComplete PopUp panel with configured dimensions_
+AutoComplete PopUp panel with configured dimensions {:.caption}

 ## PopUp Time Delay